Jean-Pierre Leburton: Career

-In 2003, he was named the Gregory E. Stillman Professor of Electrical and Computer Engineering at UIUC, a chaired position he held until 2023.

 That year, in recognition of his longstanding service and accomplishments, he was named Gregory Stillman Emeritus Professor of Electrical and Computer Engineering.
 From 2008 to 2023, he also held a joint appointment as Professor of Physics at the University of Illinois, reflecting the interdisciplinary scope of his work.
 Since 2011, he has concurrently served as an adjunct professor at the University of Illinois at Chicago.

 In 2004, he received the Quantum Device Award from the International Symposium on Compound Semiconductors for his contributions to nanoscale device physics.

 In 2011, he was elected to the Royal Academy of Sciences, Letters and Fine Arts of Belgium.

 He has also been honored with the Gold Medal for Scientific Achievement by the alumni association of the University of Liège and was named a Chevalier dans l'Ordre des Palmes Académiques by the French government in recognition of his scientific and academic contributions.

 More recently in 2021, he was selected for the IEEE Nano Technology Council Pioneer Award for his pioneered contribution to the modeling and simulation of semiconductor nanostructure and quantum devices.

 Over the course of his career, Leburton has authored and coauthored over 400 scientific publications in technical journals, books and conference proceedings and delivered more than 350 presentations as plenary addresses, keynote and invited talks at conferences and research institutions, worldwide.

 He has chaired international conferences, such as the International Conference on Superlattices, Nanostructures and Nanodevices (ICSNN), and played a significant leadership role in the IEEE Nanotechnology Council.
 His editorial work includes being the editor of Phonons in Semiconductor Nanostructures (1993) and co-editor of Contemporary Topics in Semiconductor Spintronics (2017), among others.
 More recently, he edited a book on Physical Model for Quantum Dots.